paypal/paypal-sample-merchant-server/README.md

 If everything worked, you should be able to hit `http://localhost:5000/order-validation-info`.

 **Note:** This can't be deployed to Heroku at the moment, because we aren't able to hit `/v2/checkout/orders` outside of the PayPal network.

+## Switching Merchant Account/ Authentication

+To change the merchant account used on this server, navigate to the `.env` file.
+Change the `TOKEN= Basic xxxx` where `xxxx` is the value of your new desired authorization credentials.

+After making this change, execute both the build and run steps in the *Build and run locally* section above.

 ## Troubleshooting